WLowe10/conftoad/README.md

 # 🐸 conftoad

-> A cli tool to quickly pull your configuration files into a project
+> A cli tool and ecosystem to quickly pull personal configuration files into a project

 conftoad uses your github repo as the source of truth for your config files.
 Add the files in your repo and conftoad will be able to pull them.